agentbreeder

 Multi-Agent Orchestration (Visual Canvas)

-The dashboard includes a ReactFlow-based drag-and-drop canvas for building multi-agent pipelines — no code required.
+Studio includes a ReactFlow-based drag-and-drop canvas for building multi-agent pipelines — no code required.

 To open the canvas: